 I actually didn’t have a chance to play the game until years later, in 7th grade.
-My math teacher, who was also the head of the lab, had a copy of the game and let me play it.
+My math teacher, who was also the head of the computer lab, had a copy of the game and let me play it.
 Words can’t describe how thrilled and excited I was!
 Then I started the game and realized I had no clue how to actually move around.
 After watching my character get pounded on while frantically pushing every button on the keyboard, I finally found the “/” key let you go down… only to get trapped and killed.
 I never thought to try the “Return” button for up, who makes “Return” do anything?

 My teacher, with surprising honesty, told me I hadn’t missed a lot.
 He said that after awhile you were so powerful that you could kill everything in one blow, and the end game consisted of hitting the sorceress in one chamber and moving to another chamber she teleports to, over and over again.
 So at least he had finished the game, or at least read the solution somewhere.